Accent Bias and Fair Access in Britain

 Syntactic Uniformity, Syntactic Diversity: syntactic building blocks and their role in determining inter- and intra- linguistic variation

-Hagit Borer has been awarded a Leverhulme Major Research Fellowship for 2 years starting in October 2015 to investigate the cross linguistic consequences of the syntactic architecture she lays out in her 3 volume Structuring Sense series.
+This award is to investigate the cross linguistic consequences of the syntactic architecture that Professor Borer lays out in her 3 volume Structuring Sense series.

 Advancing the European Multilingual Experience (AThEME)